gorfllord/mc-exercise/FUBAR.md

-This is what Bob & Carol did on Bob’s computer when working on the first feature.
+ This is Bob & Carol making a change from Bob's laptop, without a pull request.
-What do you get when you cross and elephant and a rhinoceros?
-Ellifiknow!
+ Sometimes you need to live dangerously. egg-shell-sior!